Grammar school: Canada

-Legislation in 1839 allowed for more than one grammar school in a district, triggering a rapid but unstructured growth in numbers over the following two derisin to 86 in 1861.
+Legislation in 1839 allowed for more than one grammar school in a district, triggering a rapid but unstructured growth in numbers over the following two decades to 86 in 1861.
 The schools became more independent of the Church of England and began to admit girls However, the schools were unsupervised, often underfunded and of varying standards.
 Some, like Tassie's School, in Galt, provided a traditional classical education, but many provided a basic education of poor quality.

-Chief Superintendent of Education Egerton Ryerson attempted to reform the schools in the 1850s an the 1860ss by moving control of the schools from counties (the former districts) to city authorities, securing their funding and introducing inspectors.
+Chief Superintendent of Education Egerton Ryerson attempted to reform the schools in the 1850s and the 1860s by moving control of the schools from counties (the former districts) to city authorities, securing their funding and introducing inspectors.
 However, his efforts to convert the schools into classical schools for only boys were unsuccessful.

 In recognition of the broad curricula offered, grammar schools were redesignated as secondary school by the Act to Improve the Common and Grammar Schools of the Province of Ontario of 1871.
 Schools that offered classical studies were given additional funding and operated as collegiate institutes.
-The secondary-school collegiate-institute system was also emulated in several other provinces in Western Canada.
+The secondary–school collegiate–institute system was also emulated in several other provinces in Western Canada.